-Section in Prospectus

-Use of funds raised Funds raised under the Offer will be used to support the operations and working capital needs of the Company.
-Funds will be used to purchase a range of financial assets, but predominantly to finance a variety of loans (directly or indirectly) including: 5.2

-(a) finance leasing;

-(b) plant and equipment finance;

-(c) business loans;

-(d) commercial and residential mortgage financing;

-(e) motor vehicle dealer financing; and

-(f) personal loans.

-The Company and its predecessor organisation have been in business in the Northern Rivers area of New South Wales since 1964 and currently have a loan portfolio of over \$187 million.
+Section in Prospectus Use of funds raised Funds raised under the Offer will be used to support the operations and working capital needs of the Company.
+Funds will be used to purchase a range of financial assets, but predominantly to finance a variety of loans (directly or indirectly) including: 5.2 (a) finance leasing; (b) plant and equipment finance; (c) business loans; (d) commercial and residential mortgage financing; (e) motor vehicle dealer financing; and (f) personal loans.
+The Company and its predecessor organisation have been in business in the Northern Rivers area of New South Wales since 1004 and currently have been portfolio of over \$187 million.
 What is the Company's financial position?
-Set out below is a summary of some key financial information relating to the Westlawn Group as at 30 June 2023.
-7

-Profit before income tax expense \$10.7 million

-Cash and cash equivalents \$36.5 million
+Set out below is a summary of some key in ancial information to the Westlawn Group as at 30 June 2023.
+7 Profit before income tax expense \$10.2 million Cash and cash equivalents 36.3 million Shareholders Funds The Company's fix rocial solitions set out in detail in Section 7 of the Prospectus.

-Shareholders Funds \$43.9 million

-The Company's financial position is set out in detail in Section 7 of the Prospectus.

 Does the Company comply with industry benchmarks?
-Issuers of debt securities are required to report against certain benchmarks which have been developed by ASIC.
-The Company's performance against the benchmarks is set out in Section 1 of the Prospectus.
-1

-Who is responsible for the management of The Company relies upon the expertise of its Directors and management team which includes: 2
+Issuers of GeD securities are required to report against certain benchmarks which have be a developed by SIC.
+The Company's performance against the benchmarks is set out in Section 1 of the Suspectus.
+1 Who is responsible for the management of the Company?
+Ne Company Gites upon the expertise of its Directors and management team which includes: 2 (a) Completely, Chairman; (b) Ge Scofield, Director;(c) Andrew Hayes, Director; (d) Andrew Dougherty, Director;(e) Cameron McCullagh, Director; and (e) Cameron McCullagh, Director; and(f) Andrew Bennett, Director.

-the Company? (a) Mark Dougherty, Chairman;

-(b) Geoff Scofield, Director;

-(c) Andrew Hayes, Director;

-(d) Andrew Dougherty, Director;

-(e) Cameron McCullagh, Director; and

-(f) Andrew Bennett, Director.

 The Directors' profiles are set out in Section 2 of this Prospectus.
 Related Party benefits Related Party loans represent 0.04% of the Company's total loan portfolio as at 30 September 2023.
 Related Party loans must comply with the same lending guidelines which apply to non-Related Party loans and must be made on arm's length commercial terms.
 Details of Related Party transactions are set out in Benchmark 6 of Section 1.
 1